Ways To Stay Connected

 The Department of Horticultural Science believes that the connections made in college are ones that can last a lifetime.
 Interaction with the department doesn’t need to end after graduation, and we hope it doesn’t.
 From lectures to social gatherings to mentoring a current student, there are many ways to stay connected.

-The department publishes a bi-annual Alumni & Friends Newsletter to share news and happenings throughout the year.
-Check your mailbox in June and November for new issues; fill out this online form to ensure you receive the next edition in print or via email.
+The department publishes a biannual Horticulture newsletter to share news and happenings throughout the year.
+Fill out this online form to ensure you receive the next edition in print or via email, then check your mailbox in June and November for new issues.
 Moved recently?
 Be sure to update your contact information in order to receive alumni communications from our department.

 Mentor a Student in Plant Sciences or Food Systems

 Each year, the College of Food, Agricultural, and Natural Resource Sciences matches over 150 students with mentors working in the career field.
 At a minimum, mentors commit one hour per month to having conversations with mentees about career goals, knowledge gained from working in the field, and plans and ideas for opportunities to pursue.
 Mentors also offer the opportunity for mentees to participate in a half-day (or more) job shadow.
 The mentor program is always seeking mentors to develop the next generation of professionals and accepts applications year round.
 Learn more about the mentor program and apply on the CFANS Mentor Program page.

 We host weekly seminars throughout the academic year featuring professors, researchers, and other professionals doing interesting work in the field of horticultural science.
 Seminars are held Wednesdays at 3:30pm in 310 Alderman Hall (St. Paul campus) unless noted otherwise.
 All are invited to attend at no cost, no RSVP required, and we even provide light snacks and refreshments.

 We encourage you to browse the seminar schedule when it comes out at the beginning of each semester.